-TALLAHASSEE, Florida — In the wake of the deadly shooting in Parkland, Florida, state lawmakers are struggling to reach a consensus on new regulations to protecting schools.
+TALLAHASSEE, Florida — In the wake of the deadly shooting in Parkland, Florida, state lawmakers are struggling to reach a consensus on gun control laws.

-With only five days to go in the legislative session, state senators debated into the weekend, holding a rare Saturday session that lasted eight hours.
+With only five days to go in the legislative session, state senators debated into the weekend.
+They held a rare Saturday session that lasted eight hours.